 Variable consideration is included in the transaction price only to the extent that it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur when the uncertainty associated with the variable consideration is subsequently resolved.
 The transaction price is allocated to each performance obligation on a relative standalone selling price basis.
-The transaction price allocated to each performance obligation is recognized when that performance obligation is satisfied, at a point in time or over time as appropriate.
+The transaction price allocated to each performance obligation is satisfied, at a point in time or over time as appropriate.